Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 With the cloud-based architecture, monitoring can be done anywhere, even on mobile devices.

-Medicine distributors can also use the temperature and humidity monitoring solution to ensure these sensitive goods remain under ideal conditions while in transit and that they arrive without defects.
+Medicine distributors can also use the temperature and humidity monitoring solution to ensure these sensitive goods remain in ideal conditions during transit and arrive without defects.

 There are many capabilities to explore with Sonicu.